YaolingYang/HTRX/README.md

 Step 1: select candidate models;
 Step 2: select the best model using 10-fold cross-validation.

-We also proposed "cumulative HTRX" that enables HTRX to run on longer haplotypes, i.e. haplotypes which include more than 7 SNPs.
-That's because there are $3^N-1$ different haplotypes when a region contains $N$ SNPs.
+Longer haplotypes are important for discovering interactions.
+However, there are $3^k-1$ haplotypes in HTRX if the region contains $k$ SNPs, making it unrealistic for regions with large numbers of SNPs.
+To address this issue, we proposed "cumulative HTRX" that enables HTRX to run on longer haplotypes, i.e. haplotypes which include more than 7 SNPs (we recommend).

 ## Examples:
 [HTRX_simulation.R](https://github.com/YaolingYang/HTRX/blob/main/HTRX_simulation.R)

+Parallel programming is avilable by setting "runparallel=TRUE" on Linux or Mac.